Office of the Registrar PO Box 15000

 Founded in 1818, Dalhousie University is located in the vibrant, coastal city of Halifax, Nova Scotia, the cultural and economic hub of Atlantic Canada.
 Halifax has everything you’d expect from a big city within a safe and close-knit community.
 Our Agricultural Campus is located one hour outside of Halifax in Truro, Nova Scotia, a beautiful town designed for exploration and discovery.

-Dalhousie offers more than 4,000 classes in over 200 degree programs, including a wealth of flexible program options in the Faculties of Science, Arts and Social Sciences, Management, Computer Science, Engineering, Architecture and Planning, and the Health Professions.
+Dalhousie offers more than 4,000 classes in over 200 degree programs, including a wealth of flexible program options in the Faculties of Science, Arts and Social Sciences, Management, Computer Science, Engineering, Agriculture, Architecture and Planning, and Health.
 In every program, students will have a wide range of opportunities to put learning into practice and make the connection between classes and careers.
 Dalhousie also offers 130+ master’s and PhD programs.

 Dalhousie invests nearly $40 million annually in scholarships, bursaries and funding for student jobs on campus.
 There are also numerous support services to help each student realize their full potential, including specialized services for our 4,500+ international students who come from 115 different countries.
 From academic advising to career development, Dalhousie offers an environment sure to inspire success in every student.

 With more than 400 student clubs, societies and organizations there are lots of opportunities to get involved on campus.
 From club and varsity sports, to volunteer opportunities, to research and more, there is sure to be something that speaks to your interests.